Yes! (For most people.)

 They’re both very effective at reducing hyperpigmentation of the skin – it’s easy to see why people would want to use the two of them together.

 If you Google Niacinamide and Vitamin C, you’ll get some posts about not combining them.
 The worry is that they form a 1:1 complex and cancel out each other’s skin benefits.

 There are two main chemical reactions that occur when you mix niacinamide and ascorbic acid.
-The first occurs when you mix niacinamide with any acid (or base), and that’s the conversion of niacinamide to nicotinic acid.
+The first occurs when you mix niacinamide with any acid (or base), and that’s the conversion of niacinamide to niacin.
 This takes a long time and is more of a concern for manufacturers that are using niacinamide in acidic products.

-It’s possible that nicotonic acid is just as effective as niacinamide, but it has the side effect of activating Langerhan cells in the skin.
+It’s possible that niacin is just as effective as niacinamide, but it has the side effect of activating Langerhan cells in the skin.
 This leads to the release of prostaglandins and dilation of the blood vessels, which causes the skin to flush with redness and tingle.
 This flushing and tingling is temporary, but can be uncomfortable and potentially problematic for someone with inflammatory acne or erythema.

 The second concern is the formation of a complex between niacinamide and ascorbic acid.
 I think the worry is that this complex is no longer effective in benefiting the skin, and I’ve also seen concerns that it may produce hydrogen peroxide which can lead to skin cell death.

 I took a look at the research to get a better understanding of these two chemical reactions.
 It is important to note that a few of these papers are old, so they don’t use newer visualization techniques that can help us quantify chemical changes and structures more accurately.